JEK58/Task-Setting---Step-by-Step/Task-Setting.md

 After the SSS, pilots should have many thermal options so that the group is spread out.
 It should be possible to skip the first thermals without the risk of bombing out.
 So some will turn and some will not.
 A direct approach to a ridge should be avoided so that the concentrated group doesn't have to soar close to the ground at high speed.
 Flying high over a ridge is fine.

 The preferred choice should be an ENTER cylinder so that there are many ideal points for starting.
 With a classic small EXIT cylinder there is only one ideal point on which the group is concentrated.
 If you do not choose the same waypoint as for the SSS as the first waypoint, more options can result (Enter example).
-With an ENTER cylinder, care should be taken that the ideal point for the shortest optimized route is not on the other side of the turnpoint and you could wait there, but you would have to start flying very early and thus the race would already begin on the ground.
+With an ENTER cylinder, care should be taken that the ideal point for the shortest optimized route is not on the opposite side of the turnpoint.
+Waiting there would require starting to fly very early, effectively starting the race on the ground.
 By using diagonal cylinders, pilots can be attracted to non-thermal areas so that they have a shorter distance but lose more altitude to reach the SSS (Exit example).

 <img width="813" alt="Screenshot 2023-10-11 at 16 14 18" src="https://user-images.githubusercontent.com/35194489/274304658-7b5d9267-453e-4d6e-9af6-66ab68ecf754.png">

 #### Define the End of Speed Section

-The ESS and also the turnpoints, which must be passed in the final approach to the Goal, should never be so high that you have to soar again in the group to reach the turnpoint.
+The ESS and also the turnpoints, which must be passed during the final approach to the Goal, should never be so high that you have to soar again in the group to reach the turnpoint.

 Strong thermal areas should be avoided on the final approach to the ESS, if a high entry is expected.
 Flying at full speed along the slope should also be avoided.
 It makes sense to be able to start the final approach very low but fly less fast in order to be able to fly into the goal with a higher required glide ratio.

-At the ESS, a turn of almost 180° into the goal should be avoided.
-Otherwise there will be oncoming traffic.
+The minimize the risk of collision at the ESS, a turn of almost 180° into the goal should be avoided.

-The route from the ESS to the Goal should be done with a backwind.
+The route from the ESS to the Goal should be completed with a tailwind.
 A tailwind landing in 40 km/h wind is less dangerous than an accelerated glider close to the ground, when pilots have to accelerate to improve the glide ratio in order to still reach the goal in a headwind.
-In addition, the distance between ESS and Goal should offer many landing options, so that pilots coming in too low have to turn away or take increased risks even though they still have some altitude left.
+In addition, the distance between ESS and Goal should offer many landing options, so that pilots coming in too low do not have to turn away or take increased risks even though they still have some altitude left.

-The distance between ESS and Goal should be kept short, so that in the event of a task stop, pilots who reached the ESS also still receive the Goal.
-In addition, the task distance loses if the ESS is too far away from the Gaol.
-However, the distance should be chosen so large that the pilots still reach the ESS at least 200m above ground.
+The distance between ESS and Goal should be kept short, so that in the event of a task stop, pilots who reached the ESS can still make the Goal.
+In addition, the task distance minimizes if the ESS is too far away from the Goal.
+However, the distance should be set significant enough that the pilots still reach the ESS at least 200m above ground.
 This way, there is enough remaining altitude for a collapse at full speed.

 #### Define the Goal

 A line is to be preferred, even if no physical line is laid out.
 The direction from the last turnpoint should be almost parallel to the optimised line so that the goalline is at the correct angle.
 The goalline/goal cylinder should be free of obstacles (forest, houses, fences, wires, roads) and be landable.
 If pilots approach from an unexpected direction, it must still be possible to do so safely.

 ### Task setting check list